tarcisiolf/dio-lab-open-source/community/tarcisiolf.md

-# Tarcísio Lima Ferreira
+# Hi there 👋!
+I'm Tarcísio Lima Ferreira

-I am a Computer Engineer from the Federal University of Alagoas (UFAL).
+I'm a Computer Engineer from the Federal University of Alagoas (UFAL).
 I'm currently studying for a master's degree in Informatics at UFAL with an emphasis on Artificial Intelligence applied to health.

 ### Connect with me